What is the Difference Between Assisted Living and Nursing Home Facilities?

 If you’re leaning toward more of a community vibe for your senior care after learning a bit about the difference between assisted living and nursing homes, take a look at the different assisted care options at OESH:

 Each care option offers slightly different features and benefits from the next!
-This ensures we can provide a great fitting experience for a wide variety of specific needs and individuals Even within our assisted living section alone, you’ll find six different tiers of care available to choose from!
+This ensures we can provide a great experience for a wide variety of specific needs and individuals.
+Within our assisted living section alone, you’ll find six different tiers of care available to choose from!

 Further Assisted Living vs Nursing Home Questions?